truedat101/poplog-and-prolog-und-lisp/README.md

 ## Projects

 - [ ] TODO: Fork poplog for pull request to fix Ubuntu build issues on 22.04
+- [ ] TODO: Add pop11 kernel support for use in Jupyter (see similar efforts: https://github.com/Calysto/calysto_prolog?tab=readme-ov-file )
 - [ ] TODO: Add a Mac port of the poplog system.
 Minimally, this just needs the console app.
 - [ ] TOOD: Add a new Graphics UI based on BGFX / IMGUI / SDL
 - [ ] TODO: CUDA support?